dmi3mis/zombies/README.md

 child process started ... and done!
 (4469)
 ```

 How to kill zombies?
-You need to wait.
-C program zombie-reaping.c attached.
+Stop program ./zombies and all zombies will be killed.